 - Attend all appropriate governor training sessions

-As a governor you can be most effective when you:
+As an Academy Committee Member you can be most effective when you:

 - Work co-operatively and creatively with others